davidgiven/fluxengine/README.md

     isn't readable.
 It's mainly useful for flux files synthesised by the other `fe-write*` commands.

+  - `fe-writetestpattern`: writes regular pulses (at a configurable interval) to the disk.
+Useful for testing drive jitter, erasing disks in a more secure fashion, or simply debugging.
+Goes well with `fe-inspect`.

   - `fe-readibm`: reads 720kB or 1440kB IBM MFM disks.
 Emits a standard filesystem image.